timdrichards/timdrichards.github.io/docs/tools.md

 Let me start with a list I will write about these tools when I have time:

+## Terminal

+- terminal: tab completion
-- terminal: tab completion and history search
+- terminal: history search
+- cd (tips for navigating easier)
+- ls & exa

+## Tools

+- date
 - bat
-- ls & exa
-- pushd, popd, & dirs (oh my!)
 - wc
 - cal
-- bash
 - zsh
 - editors